 3 Types of Property Loss for Business Owners

 Let’s take a closer look at the losses covered by property insurance and the policies that respond to them.
 First, property losses can be broken down into three basic types:

 - Loss of or damage to the property: Imagine your business is burglarized, and the burglar takes off with all of your computers.
-Your property losses include both the items the burglar takes and the cost of repairing the glass door he smashed to get into your business.
+Your property losses include both the items the burglar takes and the cost of repairing the glass door he smashed to get into your office.

 - Loss of income from the use of the property: One example of this is a store owner who suffers a fire that makes her shop inaccessible for weeks.
 Not only is she out the cost of repairs, but she also can’t earn money while the repairs are being made.

 - Extra expenses resulting from the loss of the property: Extra expenses are the costs you might have if your business is temporarily shut down while repairs are made.
 For instance, the store owner from the previous example may have to pay to store her inventory after the fire.
 That expense is above and beyond her normal operating costs and may be covered by her property insurance.